oswida/cyber/docs/en/srd.md

 - A roll of **3 or under** tends to mean **bad luck** for the PCs or their allies.

 Before the roll, it is useful to clearly describe to the players both the favourable and unfavourable effects of the roll.

+It may also happen that the probability of a given outcome is other than 50%, in which case a favourable (and correspondingly unfavourable) decision may result from a higher (for example, 2 or more) or lower (for example, 5 or more) number of roll results.

 ## Character development